arpit0498/js_practice/README.md

 ### Q2: Create a web app where I can input a text.
 Now create two buttons + and -.
 On clicking + increase the fontSize by 2px and vice versa
 <a href="./02.font_size_2px/VanillaJS/">Solution</a>

+### Q3: Create a web app where I can input a text.
+Now, create three buttons h1, h2, h3.
+When I click on any of the button, the text should become h1, h2, or h3